How to Coordinate MODERN Paint Colours With Your Brick Fireplace

 Benjamin Moore Whitall Brown

 If you’re dealing with predominantly yellow brick, this is the ONE colour that I could really live with on my walls.
-Whitall Brown is chocolate brown that is neutral; meaning that it’s not overly orange-toned nor too gray.
+Whitall Brown is a chocolate brown that is neutral; meaning that it’s not overly orange-toned nor too gray.

 Benjamin Moore White Down OC-131